Call Mon-Sun:

 The list noted above is not a complete list.
 Be sure and speak to your prescribing physician if you are experiencing any discomfort or unusual feelings while taking sertraline.

-One person may experience no side effects at all, and another person may experience one or multiple adverse symptoms when taking sertraline.
+One person may experience no reactions at all, and another person may experience one or multiple adverse symptoms when taking sertraline.
 Symptoms can range from mild to moderate to severe, with the most severe potentially requiring immediate medical intervention.

 Of Interest to Women of Child-bearing Age